isomerpages/isomerpages-govtech/media/events/_posts/2022-09-20-stack-developer-conference-2022.md

 **Opening address (16 Nov)**
 <br>**Dr Janil Puthucheary**
-<br>Senior Minister of State at Ministry of Communications and Minister-in-Charge of GovTech
+<br>Senior Minister of State at Ministry of Communications and Information, and Minister-in-Charge of GovTech

 ### Speakers